jhansi-kottali/assement2.jhanu/README.md

 'mint'
 function mint(address _address, uint _value) public

-Increases the total supply by _value.
+Increases the total supply by "_value".
-Adds _value tokens to the balance of _address.
+Adds _value tokens to the balance of "_address".

 'burn'
 function burn(address _address, uint _value) public

-Decreases the total supply by _value.
+Decreases the total supply by "_value".
-Removes _value tokens from the balance of _address (if the balance is sufficient).
+Removes _value tokens from the balance of "_address" (if the balance is sufficient).

 Usage
 Mint Tokens: